marceloaaguilar/worker_gastromatch/docs/architecture_document.md

 <a name="solucao"></a>
 # 6. Projeto da Solução

-_Apresente as telas dos sistema construído com uma descrição sucinta de cada uma das interfaces._
+_Apresente as telas do sistema construído com uma descrição sucinta de cada uma das interfaces._

 <a name="avaliacao"></a>
 # 7. Avaliação da Arquitetura